 We also provide links to products that we think will be of benefit to dogs and their owners.
-Products sold by our affiliate partners are identified with an asterisk.
-This means that if you click on one of these links on our website to buy a product, we will receive a commission from that sale.
+If you buy a product via an affiliate link, we will receive a commission from that sale.
 As an Amazon Associate Our Family Dog earns from qualifying purchases.
 All affiliate marketing relationships are governed by our guiding principles.

-Finally, we sometimes partner with other businesses who align with our aims to provide content for the website.
+Finally, we sometimes partner with other organisations who align with our aims to provide content for the website.
 Some of this content will be sponsored and will be clearly marked as such.
 In order to maintain a good user experience, sponsored content will be written in the same editorial style as non-sponsored content.

 I’ve always believed that there is rarely such a thing as original thought, and that certainly applies to the contents of this site!